itsOdell/rupture/README.md

 ## Overview

-Rupture is a social media web app that allows users to connect and share their thoughts, photos, experiences and message eaech other.
+Rupture is a social media web app that allows users to connect with one another and share their thoughts, photos, experiences and message eaech other.
 It provides a modern and intuitive user interface with a seamless user experience.
-The application is designed to prioritize clean code and follows the monorepo structure, making it easy to maintain and scale.
+The application is designed to prioritize clean code and best practices followed by many world-leading organzations but without the __bias__, __agenda__ and __censorship__ big tech corporations push.

 ## Features